pratz0499/Github-API/README.md

 If Extracting more than 1 repository, then all the stored csv files need to be merged into single csv file.

 ## Step 2:
-Change the path, where the merged csv file is stored in pylang.py.
+Change the path, where the merged csv file is stored in pylang.py and run the program.
 ```bash
 df=pd.read_csv(r"D:\Organised\Projects\Minor Project\python_projects\github data\githubData\merge.csv",encoding = "ISO-8859-1",dtype={'Language': str},low_memory=False)
 ```